 Knowing what potential hazards to look out for when working at height is a great first step in staying safe in the workplace.
-The next step is implementing safety precautions to prevent accidents occurring as a result of these hazards.
-Such safety measures include:
+The next step is implementing safety precautions to prevent accidents from occurring as a result of these hazards.

 - Using railing correctly at times and ensuring safety belts/harnesses are connected properly.

-- Use the correct equipment for the job – this means having the correct size and type of ladder and using crawl boards, lifts or scaffold when required.
+- Use the correct working-at-height equipment for the job – this means having the correct size and type of ladder and using crawl boards, lifts or scaffolds when required.

 - Signage – make sure that safety workplace signs are present and clearly visible to remind workers of the safety precautions they are required to take on the site.